-Let’s see how to Fix DCM Compliance Rules Error 0x87d00320 with Configuration Manager.
-Learn how to reate or build the Desired Configuration Management (DCM).
+Let’s see how to Fix DCM Compliance Rules Error 0x87d00320 issue with SCCM (Configuration Manager).
+Learn how to create or build the Desired Configuration Management (DCM).

 Compliance baseline with Powershell script was failing to evaluate.

 Since there was a registry key (HKLM\SOFTWARE\Microsoft\PowerShell\1\ShellIds\Microsoft.PowerShell\Path) which points to the C:\windows\System32\WindowsPowershell\v1.0\Powershell.exe’ was missing on the clients (Both Server 2008 and 2012).

 I tried to create them and evaluate the baseline manually and found the baseline evaluation was successful.

 Let’s see the troubleshooting Summary for SCCM Compliance Rules Error 0x87d00320 in the below list.